open5e/open5e/source/monsters/tome-of-beasts/S/spider-of-leng.rst

-**Spit Venom.** *Ranged Weapon Attack:* +6 to hit, range 60 ft., one target. *Hit:* 16 (3d8 + 3) poison damage, and the target must make a successful DC 14 Constitution saving throw or be poisoned and blinded until the end of its next turn.
+**Spit Venom.** *Ranged Weapon Attack:* +6 to hit, range 60 ft., one target. *Hit:* 16 (3d8 + 3) poison damage, and the target must make a successful DC 14 Constitution saving throw or be :ref:`srd:poisoned` and :ref:`srd:blinded` until the end of its next turn.

 **Staff of Leng.** *Melee Weapon Attack:* +5 to hit, reach 5 ft., one target. *Hit:* 9 (2d6 + 2) bludgeoning damage plus 13 (2d12)
-psychic damage, and the target must make a successful DC 15 Wisdom saving throw or be stunned until the start of the spider’s next turn.
+psychic damage, and the target must make a successful DC 15 Wisdom saving throw or be :ref:`srd:stunned` until the start of the spider’s next turn.

 Reactions